dime-coin/core-docs/docs/examples/transaction-tutorial-simple-raw-transaction.md

 ## Simple Raw Transaction

 The [raw transaction RPCs](../api/rpc-raw-transactions.md) allow users to create custom [transactions](../resources/glossary.md#transaction) and delay broadcasting those transactions.
-However, mistakes made in [raw transactions](../resources/glossary.md#raw-transaction) may not be detected by Dimecoin Core, and a number of raw transaction users have permanently lost large numbers of [duffs](../resources/glossary.md#duffs), so please be careful using raw transactions on [mainnet](../resources/glossary.md#mainnet).
+However, mistakes made in [raw transactions](../resources/glossary.md#raw-transaction) may not be detected by Dimecoin Core, and a number of raw transaction users have permanently lost large numbers of dimecoins, so please be careful using raw transactions on [mainnet](../resources/glossary.md#mainnet).

 This subsection covers one of the simplest possible raw transactions.